How Safe Are Electric Scooters? Reality Check!

 The UK, and in particular London is one of the most densely populated cities in the world, where the streets are designed for the car and pedestrian binary.
 Light vehicles and public transit are the only way our future cities will be able to cope with the growing population, and more importantly air-quality targets, but without more space for lighter vehicles like bikes and scooters, it's difficult to promote a change.

-In terms of e-scooters (and bikes for that matter), there is little space to ride.
-And in particular, in London, it is the job of the Department for Transport to make sure any new mode is deemed safe.
+In terms of e-scooters (and bikes for that matter), there is little space to ride, in particular in the towns and cities outside central London.
+The on-going 'e-scooter trials' are beginning to show that there is really limited space to ride, and one of the key results from the trials is bound to be that we urgently need more space to ride!
 Apart from the limited space for safe scooting, there are many low-quality, or 'toy-grade' e-scooters on the market.
 It is imperative that manufacturing safety standards are published and adhered to as soon as possible.
 It is my view that safety standards should align with bikes and e-bikes, as all Swifty Scooters do.

 So where can I ride my e-scooter safely?

-If and when e-scooters become legalised in the UK, I am certain on one thing.
+When e-scooters become legalised in the UK, and we are hearing positive noises from the DfT, I am certain on one thing.
 Electric scooters must share the space on the road with bicycles.
 This means that any law regulating e-scooters must be suitable for the terrain, conditions and speed.
 The design of the e-scooter will determine whether it is fit to share the space with a bike, so here are the top things to consider.

 Wheel-size.
 Is bigger better?